IvoSt98/fitness1/README.md

 ## Section About Us

-* Against a black background, red and white text effectively contrasts with the preceding section and the section below.
+* Against a black background, red and white text effectively contrast with the preceding section and the section below.
 * The "About Us" section elucidates how coaches will assist users through online sessions, emphasizing the organization's commitment to personalized support.

 ![Second Section Screenshot](readme-imges/screenshots/second-section.png)

-## Section We offer and Working time
+## Section We offer & Working time

 * The "We Offer" section, with its contrast of black and red text, provides comprehensive information about the website's offerings.
 * Conversely, the "Working Time" section, also employing the same color scheme, specifies operational hours, ensuring clarity regarding accessibility.